covid-at-home/covid-at-home/level4.md

 ### Coughing up blood

 This one is self-explanatory.
-If you notice the patient coughing up blood, seek medical advice.
+If you notice the patient coughing up blood or blood-stained mucus, seek medical advice.

 ### Call for help